Unlock Hidden Ableton Effects Without Upgrading to Suite

 • A 3:1 ratio Compressor.
 The Comp Thresh adjusts the threshold.

-• A nice Spring Hybrid Reberb.
+• A nice Spring Hybrid Reverb.

 • Basic Bass Amp: